XaelBaseth/XaelBaseth/README.md

 ### Hi there 👋
+I'm Axel Charlot, currently a student in 42 School Le Havre.

+I will update the project that I find more interesting below.

+### Projects

 <!--
 **XaelBaseth/XaelBaseth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.